Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 * Transaction type (i.e., PORT_NUMBER).

 * Service asset ID for the cellular service that is to be ported.
-This ID can be obtained via the **/assets/service** endpoint.
+This ID can be obtained via the **/assets/service** resource.

 * Region ID for the country in which the new device and/or new service will be used.
-This ID can be obtained via the **/regions** endpoint.
+This ID can be obtained via the **/regions** resource.

 * The postal code for the zone in which the new device and/or new service will be used.
 (Note: This is only required when the selected region is the United States of America.)

 * Shopping cart object containing the IDs for what is being ordered (i.e., device, plan, etc.).
-These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**).
+These IDs can be obtained via the catalog-specific resources (i.e., **/catalog/devices**, **/catalog/plans**).
-  * An API call can be made to the **/catalog/devices** endpoint to obtain a list of eligible devices from which the enduser may select their new device ID.
+  * An API call can be made to the **/catalog/devices** resource to obtain a list of eligible devices from which the end user may select their new device ID.
 When making this call, you should pass the following three query parameters:
     * **transactionType**.
 The transaction type may be needed by the source system to invoke business logic that is specific to this type of transaction.
     * **service**.
 The service parameter will filter the results to NOT return any devices that are solely supported by the current carrier.
     * **vendor**.
 The vendor parameter will further filter the list to only return devices that are compatible with a specific carrier (i.e., the new carrier to which you are porting service).
-  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.
+  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** resource.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.
 Also, refer to this same page for instructions for <a href="{{site.url}}/tutorials/properties#choicePropertySubmittingOtherValue">submitting an "other/none of the above" value</a>.